 An example of when those might need an update is when you’ve created content where people search for the latest info, using dates.

 To put that in context, let’s say you’re a travel company talking about the best places to visit in Paris.
 Each year, you should update that content but you should also update the SEO page title with the latest year.
-This is because people, demanding of the latest Parisian content, will search using the year…
+This is because people, thirsty for the latest Parisian content, will search using the year…

 But how to get an easy overview of all of this data?
 Well, a tool we use is Screaming Frog SEO Spider, which crawls through websites in minutes, so you can export all of the meta data into a spreadsheet and take it from here.